Dollar Tree magazine holders can be used not just in one way. Here are all the ways you can use your magazine holders and organize your home.

 Worry no more.
 A white, chic magazine rack made of plastic makes for an easy-to-clean cutting board storage unit.

-Slide the magazine rack on your counter and organize cutting boards handle-up.
+Slide the magazine rack on your counter and organize the cutting board handle-up.
 Easy to grab and put back, you can use more than one for multiple boards.

 Keep this next to your knives for a cutting station on your counter for busy chefs.